ballerina-platform/ballerina-lang/language-server/docs/Overview.md

 <a name="WhatisBallerina" />

 ## What is Ballerina
+Ballerina makes it easy to create resilient services that integrate and orchestrate transactions across distributed endpoints.
 Ballerina allows you to code with a statically-typed, interaction-centric programming language where microservices, APIs, and streams are first-class constructs.
 You can use your preferred IDE and CI/CD tools.
 Discover, consume, and share packages that integrate endpoints with Ballerina Central.
 Build binaries, containers, and Kubernetes artifacts and deploy as chaos-ready services on cloud and serverless infrastructure.
 Integrate distributed endpoints with simple syntax for resiliency, circuit breakers, transactions, and events

 Ballerina has been inspired by Java, Go, and other languages, but it has a concurrency model built around a sequence diagram metaphor